MS Ben-my-Chree: Service

 On 16 July 2018, Ben-my-Chree completed 20 years of Manx service.
 She operates primarily on the Douglas to Heysham route, with occasional services to Belfast.

 In October 2024, it was reported that Ben-my-Chree would conduct berthing trials at Troon and Brodick for a potential charter to Caledonian MacBrayne, due to ongoing disruption caused by fleet maintenance.
 If successful, she would have provided additional services to the Isle of Arran.
 On 31 October 2024, Ben-my-Chree undertook the berthing trials at Troon and Brodick, however these trials were unsuccessful and the vessel returned to Douglas.

 From December 2024 until 15 January 2025 she was chartered out to Stena Line to operate a temporary route between Heysham and Dublin for freight traffic caused by the closure of Holyhead due to damage caused by Storm Darragh.

+In January 2026 Ben-my-Chree was chartered to Stena Line for four months.
+Initially covering the Fishguard/Rosslare route, due to Stena Nordica covering the Holyhead/Dublin route as this route's usual ship, Stena Estrid, underwent repairs at Cammell Laird following hull damage during a call at Holyhead on the 7 January 2026.

+From Spring 2026 Ben-my-Chree will operate on a new service from Douglas to Larne.

 Replacement

 In March 2013, the chairman of local group TravelWatch, Brendan O’Friel, said "The Ben is currently mid-way through her life and she is starting now to develop problems of one sort or another.
 She is not as reliable as she was.
 A replacement would take two years to build and we are keen to see plans go ahead."
 In Issue 17 of the company newsletter, Steam Packet Times, Chief Executive Mark Woodward explained that "Now that the refinancing has been completed we have begun the process of assessing the longer term - it is clear that the most significant investment in the coming years will be replacement vessels for Ben-my-Chree and Manannan."

 In May 2016, the Isle of Man Steam Packet Company outlined plans to replace the Ben-my-Chree as part of their proposed Strategic Sea Services offer to the Isle of Man Government.
 Under the proposal, the 1998-built Ben-my-Chree would be "replaced by 2019–2021" with a new build vessel that would be 140-metres long and have a capacity of 800 passengers.
 The Ben-my-Chree would then be retained as a third vessel to offer cover to the fleet.